Backfilling Data

 During an upgrade, some databases invalidate a replication slot, binlog position, CDC tables, or similar.
 As Flow relies on these methods to keep its place, upgrades will disrupt the Flow pipeline in these cases.

-If a database upgrade will affect these or similar resources, you can manually prevent a backfill.
-If a database upgrade will not affect these resources, the Flow connector should simply resume when the upgrade completes.
+- If a database upgrade will not affect these resources, the Flow connector should simply resume when the upgrade completes and no action is required.

 For example, Postgres currently deletes or requires users to drop logical replication slots during a major version upgrade.
-To prevent a backfill during the upgrade, follow these steps:
+To prevent a full backfill during the upgrade, follow these steps:

 -